ourcodingclub/tutorials-in-progress/future_tutorials.md

 ## Structural Equation Modelling

+## Intro to Python (Need someone else to run this, Geology/geography/geomorphology folk use it a lot, talk to Simon Mudd)

 ## Coding etiquette and reproducible research (Gergana has dibs)
 * Formatting graphs and tables for professional publication
 * packrat - for package management in a project